-During this visit, in addition to seeing the scenography and costumes of the films, you will learn more about the saga and how the films were made, including special effects.
-Taking into account muggle details, the recommendation is to book the tickets for Warner Bros in advance due to the large influx of visitors and to hire transportation to and from the Warner Bros studios, as they are far from the center.
+During this tour, in addition to seeing the set design and costumes from the films, you will learn more about the saga and how the films were made, including special effects.
+Taking into account muggle details, the recommendation is to book tickets for Warner Bros. studios in advance due to the large influx of visitors and hire transportation to and from there, as they are far from the center.
 A word of advice: be careful if you are offered resale tickets for the Harry Potter studios.

-If you want to make sure whether or not it's worth visiting the Warner Bros. studios for the Harry Potter tour, I'll give you a little taste of what you'll find there.
-For starters, I'll tell you that the studios are divided into interiors and exteriors and the sets in both places not only have original objects from the movies, but also cinematic information on how they were made.
+If you want to make sure whether or not it is worth visiting the Warner Bros. studios for the Harry Potter tour, I will give you a small sample of what you will find there.
+For starters, I'll tell you that the studios are divided into interiors and exteriors and the sets in both places not only have original props from the films, but also cinematic information on how they were made.
 But step by step.

-What's more, the Harry Potter studios in London aren't just for watching: in many of them you'll be able to perform magic by waving a wand or lifting a broom.
+What's more, London's Harry Potter studios aren't just for watching: in many of them you'll be able to work magic by waving a wand or lifting a broom.

 - Start the tour in the Great Dining Hall, where you are greeted by the figures of the professors from the head table as they do every year with Harry, Ron and Hermione, or at least the years when no one crashes a flying car into a boxing willow (which, by the way, you will also see on this tour).

-- After this it's time to walk through the school corridors, including the staircases that change places; in them you will see many pictures of former heads of Hogwarts houses including the Fat Lady.
+- After this it's time to walk through the corridors of the school, including the staircases that change places; in them you will see many pictures of former heads of Hogwarts houses including the Fat Lady.

-- You will follow the proper tour of the beginning of the course passing to the common room and then to the Gryffindor dormitory.
+- You will follow the typical tour of the beginning of the course passing through the common room and then to the Gryffindor dormitory.

-- The teachers' offices are also waiting for you during your visit, as well as display cases where you will find all the information you want about the sport of Quidditch.
+- The professors' offices are also waiting for you during your visit, as well as showcases where you will find all the information you want about the sport of Quidditch.

-- You will visit the Lucious Malfoy's house (creepy), the Weasley's living room or a very elaborate Forbidden Forest** full of creatures, visual and sound effects.
+- You will visit Lucious Malfoy's house (creepy), the Weasley's living room or a very elaborate forbidden forest full of creatures, visual and sound effects.

-As for the outside studios, they are also full of surprises.
-In them you will see the Dursley house in Privet Drive (stairwell included), the night bus, platform 9 and ¾, Ollivander's store and many more nooks and crannies.
-The only bad thing about this visit is that once you leave the studios, it will be difficult to mingle with Muggles again.
+As for the outdoor studios, they are also full of surprises.
+In them you will see the Dursley' s house on Privet Drive (stairwell included), the night bus, platform 9 and ¾, Ollivander's store and many more corners.
+The only bad thing about this visit is that, once you leave the studios, it will be difficult to mingle with Muggles again.

-This two-hour walking tour (available in English and Spanish) during which a guide, specialized not only in the saga but also in the history of London, showed us locations such as those listed below.
+This two-hour walking tour (available in English and Spanish) during which a guide, specialized not only in the saga but also in the history of London, showed us Harry Potter locations in London such as the following:

-Platform 9 and ¾ at King's Cross Station
+Platform 9 and ¾ at King Cross Station

 At King Cross station you can find a corner where the famous platform has been recreated with a luggage trolley going through the wall.
-You can take pictures on it and then go through the Harry Potter souvenir shop while the guide tells you how this tourist spot was set up after the success of the movies and how J.K.
+You can take pictures on it and then go through the Harry Potter souvenir store while the guide tells you how this tourist spot was enabled after the success of the films and how J.K.
 Rowling used this station to set the scene for her books.
 The pity is that you won't be able to take the Hogwarts Express...